JiaweiZhuang/CS205_final_project/README.md

 ## Advanced Feature: Detecting Abnormal Climate Events
 In this section, we will explore the application of k-means clustering technique on identifying abnormal climate events.
 Abnormal climate events are usually identified if a highly simplified index exceeds an arbitrary threshold.
 For example, El Nino events are identified if the Nino 3.4 index exceeds the threshold of 0.5&deg;C. This simple criteria works in some cases, however, there are two caveats associated with this methodology.
 First, the highly simplified index may not well capture all the main dynamic aspects.
 Second, setting an arbitrary threshold makes it a subjective way of identifying abnormal events.

 K-means clustering serves as a powerful technique in dealing with those caveats.
-First, instead of using a highly simplified index, a high dimension feature vector characterizing the event from multiple dynamical aspects can be utilized.
-In addition, k-means clustering is highly scalable to cluster huge datasets, such as those from simulations.
+First, instead of using a highly simplified index, a high dimensional feature vector characterizing the event from multiple dynamical aspects can be utilized.
+In addition, k-means clustering is highly scalable to cluster large datasets, such as those from simulations.
 Second, k-means clustering is able to identify different states in a completely objective manner with no preconceived notion of the groups and no preselection on the basis of known influencing factors (Coughlin and Gray, 2009).
-Third, k-means clustering technique is especially useful for detecting abnormal events, because k-means clustering easily allows for uneven groups, whereas some other techniques, such as hierachical clustering, tend to determine groups of similar sizes.
+Third, k-means clustering technique is especially useful for detecting abnormal events, because k-means clustering easily allows for unevenly distributed clusters, whereas some other techniques, such as hierachical clustering, tend to determine clusters of similar sizes.

 The abnormal climate events we would like to explore is called sudden stratospheric warming (SSW), which happens sometime in the stratosphere near the North pole during winters.
-It is important to understand them because they usually lead extreme weathers in the troposphere by about a month, and thus have the potential to serve as a forecasting tool.
+It is important to understand them because they usually proceed extreme weathers in the troposphere by about a month, and thus have the potential to serve as a forecasting tool.

 ---
 > ### What is Sudden Stratospheric Warming (SSW)?